-Energy giant Duke Energy and Cinergy Corp. last Tuesday filed an application with the Federal Energy Regulatory Commission seeking approval of their $9 billion all-stock merger by early 2006.
+Energy giant Duke Energy and Cinergy Corp. on Tuesday filed an application with the Federal Energy Regulatory Commission seeking approval of their $9 billion all-stock merger by early 2006.

-The filing came two months after Duke Energy reported that it entered into a definitive agreement to acquire Cincinnati, OH-based Cinergy for $9 billion in stock, creating a formidable utility company with 5.4 million natural gas and electric customers (see NGI, May 16).
+The filing comes two months after Duke Energy reported that it entered into a definitive agreement to acquire Cincinnati, OH-based Cinergy for $9 billion in stock, creating a formidable utility company with 5.4 million natural gas and electric customers (see Daily GPI, May 10).
 Company officials at the time also hinted that the future might see Charlotte, NC-based Duke Energy splitting off its natural gas assets and going forward as a pure electric play.

 In addition to FERC’s approval, the merger, announced on May 9, will require the approval of the shareholders of both companies, as well as a number of additional regulatory approvals or reviews by state and federal authorities, including North Carolina, South Carolina, Ohio, Kentucky and Indiana state regulators, the Nuclear Regulatory Commission, Securities and Exchange Commission (SEC), Department of Justice and the Federal Communications Commission (for transfer of certain licenses).

-The companies said they already have filed applications related to the merger in Ohio, Indiana, North Carolina and South Carolina, and a draft registration statement with the SEC.
-They said they anticipate receiving all of the necessary regulatory approvals by the summer of 2006.
+In recent weeks, the companies said they have filed applications related to the merger in Ohio and Indiana, and a draft registration statement with the SEC.
+Duke Energy and Cinergy noted they expect to submit merger applications in North Carolina, South Carolina and Kentucky in the days ahead, with other required filings to follow.
+The companies said they anticipate receiving all of the necessary approvals by the summer of 2006.

 The transaction will form a utility business with 3.7 million retail electric customers and 1.7 million retail gas customers in Ohio, Kentucky, Indiana, North Carolina, South Carolina and Ontario, Canada.